masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 ![Code]({{ site.url }}{{ site.posturl }}/assets/pragyanctf/not_flag.png)

-First we just follow the execution into the function `not_the_flag`.
+I start by following the execution into the function `not_the_flag`.
 There we can see that it makes a comparison between `0x2a` and whatever is on the stack at that point (`rbp-0x4`). `0x2a` is `42` in decimal.
 Which seems correct, since it seems to fit with the reference to The Hitchhikers Guide to the Galaxy in the title of the challenge.

 So when we rerun the binary and input 42 we get this back: